OmniOneID/did-release/release-V2.0.0.0/OpenDID_Installation_Guide-Orchestrator-V2.0.0.0.md

 <img src="./images/orchestrator_select_repository_popup.png" width="800"/>

 - `Hyperledger Besu`
- - This is the public blockchain currently officially supported in OpenDID 2.0.
+ - This is the blockchain currently officially supported in OpenDID 2.0.
  - **You must select this option.**

 - `Ledger Service Server`